magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 (You could also place the file on any web server.)

-### CORS

-Don't see any trips?
-Don't worry, you were doomed to fail. :)
-Use your browser's developer tools and check out the console.
-CORS, right?

-We need to enable CORS on the server.

-1. In Magnolia, type `filters` into the Find Bar at the top.
-2. Click on the first result.
-(It should include '/server/filters/')
-    - The `Configuration` app opens, and `/server/filters` is selected.
-3. Click the `Import` Action, you might have to scroll down in the Action Bar.
-4. Click `Upload` and select the `_dev/config.server.filters.addCORSHeaders.xml` file from your repository.
-5. Click `Import File`.
-    - The `addCorsHeaders` item is displayed and selected.
-6. Now, click the `Move` action.
-7. Select `uriSecurity` (a few items up.)
-8. Click the `Move After` button.
-9. Now refresh your browser tab with your client app.
-    - The trips are rendered!
-    - (If not, check the browser developer tools again for hints, especially the `Network` tool.)

 ### Permissions for Images

 What?
 No images displaying?
 We need to allow anonymous access to the image urls since we are running on the Author instance.